Chapter Program: Start a Chapter

 Become a Chapter Captain

+We are currently no longer accepting applications for new Run Chapters.
+We hope to open up applications later in 2023.
 The Chapter Program relies on community members to lead our chapters.
 Being a Chapter Captain means you are passionate about mental health, believe in and want to promote Still I Run's mission, and are interested in organizing a local community of Still I Run running warriors.

 Check out our current Run Chapters for ideas and see if there is one already in your area.